Office of Foreign Assets Control: Authority and activities

-OFAC is headquartered in the Freedman's Bank Building, located across the street from the Treasury Building in Washington, D.C.

 In addition to the Trading with the Enemy Act and the various national emergencies currently in effect, OFAC derives its authority from a variety of U.S. federal laws, particularly the International Emergency Economic Powers Act (IEEPA), regarding embargoes and economic sanctions.

 In enforcing economic sanctions, OFAC acts to prevent "prohibited transactions", which are described by OFAC as "trade or financial transactions and other dealings in which U.S. persons may not engage unless authorized by OFAC or expressly exempted by statute".
 OFAC has the authority to grant exemptions to prohibitions on such transactions, either by issuing a general license for certain categories of transactions, or by specific licenses issued on a case-by-case basis.

-Under the International Emergency Economic Powers Act (IEEPA), the U.S. President can block the removal of foreign assets under U.S. jurisdiction during national emergencies.
+Under the International Emergency Economic Powers Act (IEEPA), the U.S. president can block the removal of foreign assets under U.S. jurisdiction during national emergencies.
 OFAC executes this mandate by issuing regulations to financial institutions.

 As part of its efforts to support the Iraq sanctions, in 2005, OFAC fined Voices in the Wilderness $20,000 for gifting medicine and other humanitarian supplies to Iraqis.
 In a similar case, OFAC imposed and attempted to collect a $10,000 fine, plus interest, against peace activist Bert Sacks for taking medicine to residents of Basra; charges against Sacks were dismissed by the court in December 2012.

 In October 2007, a set of Spanish travel agency websites had their domain name access disabled by eNom: the domain names had been on the OFAC blacklist.
 When queried, the U.S. Treasury referred to a 2004 press release that claimed the company "had helped Americans evade restrictions on travel to Cuba".

 In the case of United States v.
 Banki, on June 5, 2010, a U.S. citizen was convicted of violating sanctions against Iran by failing to request Iranian currency transfer licenses in advance from OFAC.
 On August 25, 2010, the Iranian American Bar Association announced that it would file an amicus curiae brief with the Court of Appeals for the Second Circuit in United States v.
 Banki.
 It has also hired lawyers to request further guidance from OFAC on import of goods from Iran.

 In 2014, OFAC reached a record $963 million settlement with the French bank BNP Paribas, which was a portion of an $8.9 billion penalty imposed in relation to the case as a whole.

 Appointment as OFAC director is not subject to Senate confirmation.